 Operating expenses are comprised of the following components: store operations and other operational expenses; selling, general, and administrative; estimated credit losses; depreciation and amortization; and impairment losses.
 Store operations and other operational expenses consist primarily of payroll, rent and utilities, and allocated corporate overhead costs.
 Selling, general, and administrative expenses consist of corporate salaries, stock-based compensation, advertising and promotions, travel and entertainment, professional fees, insurance, and other corporate administrative costs.
-Selling, general, and administrative expenses are generally related to employee compensation and leases, which are primarily fixed and not variable.
+Selling, general, and administrative expenses as a percentage of net sales typically does not increase commensurate with an increase in net sales.
+Our largest expenses are generally related to employee compensation and leases, which are primarily fixed and not variable.
 Our advertising and marketing expenses are largely controllable and variable depending on the particular market.